 - ART 105AE Introduction to Studio

 - ART 120AE Art History Survey, Prehistoric Through Medieval

-- ART 122 Art History Survey, Renaissance Through Early 20th Century
+- ART 122AE Art History Survey, Renaissance Through Early 20th Century

-- ENG 238 Literature and Film
+- HON 240AE The Greek Legacy

 - MUS 113AE Exploring Music

 - MUS 115AE Music of the Church

-- MUS 318WI History of Music II

 - THE 110AE The Theatre Experience

 - THE 160AE Film Aesthetics and Criticism

 Aesthetic Experience (AE) courses include a group of individual public speaking assignment.
 The assignment is graded and integrated into the course as a means of learning content.
 Expectations for the assignment are explained and taught in class.
 Feedback on organization and delivery is provided through rubrics developmentally linked to those used in FYS.
+The Aesthetic Experience requirement may also be met by new NWCore courses as they become available.